oasis-tcs/sarif-spec/Documents/working_draft_wikipedia_page.md

 ## History
 Early work on SARIF began within Microsoft for use in their tools.
 It eventually became apparent that SARIF's value could be substantially enhanced by making it an industry-wide standard.

 The OASIS SARIF Technical Committee was formed and had its first meeting in September, 2017.
-The first edition of the SARIF standard was published in March, 2020.
+The first edition of the OASIS SARIF standard was published in March, 2020.
 It was called version 2.1.0 in recognition of the earlier efforts within Microsoft as well as intermediate pre-standard versions that were in use during the development of the standard.
 Following publication, the committee suspended its activities, resuming beginning in March, 2021, to begin discussing the direction for future editions of the standard.

 ## Adoption